kembo001/mealPlan/README.md

 # Group Project #1 - Meal Planning Website

 ## Objective
 The objective of this project was to create a website that has an interactive front-end application.
 As a group, we decided to create a meal planning website using Spoonacular as our third-party API (https://spoonacular.com/food-api).
+For our additional library we used Choreographer.js which set the background to continually fade as the user scrolls down the page.

 Our users will:
 * Come to our site and when they select a cuisine option from a dropdown box, they are presented with 8 meal recipes to select from.